apache/accumulo-website/contributor/making-release.md

 10. Don't forget to push both the `master` and `asf-site` branches back to the accumulo-website repo
 11. Verify that javadocs have been updated on the production site (e.g. https://accumulo.apache.org/1.6/apidocs/)

+## Update Accumulo Examples

+After the release has been made, the Accumulo version used by [Accumulo Examples][examples] should be updated if this is the latest release of Accumulo.

+ * Update the `accumulo.version` property in `pom.xml` of accumulo-examples
+ * Run `mvn clean verify` to confirm that nothing breaks
+ * Run one of the examples for additinal testing.

 ## References

 Some good references that explain a few things: